-- 148. I completely cracked up after told me what had happened to him and I ended up going to prison for six months.
-I got involved in trying to buy drugs to sell, so that I could give a new start in another house to try and make things better for him. had been hanging around where we lived and was very distressed and wouldn't go out to play. went into full-time foster care when I went to prison and was returned to me when I got out.
-There was no more respite after that. - started playing up big-time when he was about eleven.
+- 148. I completely cracked up after 148.
+I completely cracked up after 148.
+I does not sell, so that I could give 148.
+I got involved in trying to buy drugs to sell, so that I could give 148 a new start in another house to try and make things better for him.
+148 had been hanging around where we lived and 148 was very distressed and wouldn't go out to play.
+148 went into full-time foster care when I went to prison and was returned to me when I got out.
+There was no more respite after that. - 149.
+Started playing up big-time when he was about eleven.
 He burst his spleen and wasn't well, but nobody would listen to me.
 He was mixing with the wrong crowd and selling drugs.
 He used to run away and was missing for about five days one time when he was about fourteen.
 I went to the police station and was told that he was there and was alleging that I had physically abused him.
 The people he was going around with had put him up to it.
 He did taekwondo at the time and had two bruises, which certainly weren't consistent with what was being alleged.
 That was another example of the authorities treating me with scorn.
 I was made to sit in a police station for eight hours, during which time I regressed to my childhood.
 A meeting was then held in court chambers with the judge Noel McPartlin, and about seventeen other people.
 It was obvious that they were baying for my blood.
 In fact, a policeman called Neil Cooper told me that.
 I knew what I was up against so I told them that I couldn't take my boy home, and that they were now responsible for him.
-I was broken-hearted. - 150. came back to me later when he was heavily into drugs, but we don't speak to each other now.
+I was broken-hearted. - 150.
+Came back to me later when he was heavily into drugs, but we don't speak to each other now.
 At one point, he was dying in front of my eyes.
 He's been warned about what will happen to his heart if he takes ecstasy or cocaine again.
 He now drinks a lot and gets into fights.
 He is very violent.
 He has got a good job though, so I feel that I must have done something right and couldn't have been that bad.